dicchyantgurung/Exploratory-data-analysis-of-the-movie-industry/README.md

 ### Conclusion:

+After completing the analysis, we came up with the following conclusions:

 - Drama, Action and Adventure are currently doing the best in the box office with a combined average-rating of 6.1/10.
 - These three genres also capture almost 50% of the entire movie community making it the most profitable genres of all.
-- Production of movies seem to have been decreasing over the years for all genres.
+- Total number of movies produced seem to have been decreasing over the years for all genres.

 ## Exploratory Data Analysis